mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/gsg_robot/install.rst

                      you will have to reboot the device, so these settings become effective.

             #.
-Choose the |amr_package_name| Deb package to install.
+Choose the Autonomous Mobile Robot Deb package to install.

                **ros-humble-aaeon-adbscan-tutorial**
-                  AAEON Robot ADBSCAN mapping with FastMapping algorithm using |realsense| camera.
+                  AAEON Robot ADBSCAN mapping with FastMapping algorithm using Intel® RealSense™ camera.

                **ros-humble-aaeon-ros2-amr-interface**
-                  Lightweight package to get AMRs working with |ros|.
+                  Lightweight package to get AMRs working with ROS 2.

                **ros-humble-adbscan-ros2**
-                  Adaptive Density-based Spatial Clustering of Applications with Noise (ADBSCAN) for |ros|.
+                  Adaptive Density-based Spatial Clustering of Applications with Noise (ADBSCAN) for ROS 2.

                **ros-humble-adbscan-ros2-follow-me**
                   Enable a robot to follow a specific person or target based on Adaptive DBScan clustering and gesture based motion control.